 The Heavy Vehicle National Law imposes limits on the size of heavy vehicles, including mass and dimensions, and on the size of the load, a heavy vehicle can carry.
 The regulations can be confusing, but drivers, heavy vehicle owners, loaders and others in the transportation industry are expected to understand them.

 What are the penalties for overload offences?

 Breaches of mass limits are penalised according to the severity of the breach.
 Breaches are categorised as either severe risk, substantial risk or minor risk.
 Fines of up to $15,000 apply.

-A person charged with an overload offence can defend against the charge if they had a lack of knowledge that the vehicle was overloaded and can show that they took reasonable steps to prevent the overload or that they were not in a position to take steps to prevent the overload.
+A person charged with an overload offence could defend against the charge if they lacked knowledge that the vehicle was overloaded and can show that they took reasonable steps to prevent the overload or that they were not in a position to take steps to prevent the overload.

 We are here to help

 Fourtree Lawyers have extensive experience defending clients in New South Wales facing heavy vehicle charges in Court.

 Your heavy vehicle offence lawyer will explain and guide you through the entire Court process and work with you to minimise the legal ramifications of your offence.